 - Euthanasia could discourage the motivation to provide good care for the dying.

 - Euthanasia gives too much authority to doctors.

 - Euthanasia exposes vulnerable people to pressure to end their lives.

 - Moral pressure on elderly people by selfish families.

 - Moral pressure to free up medical resources.

 - Patients may feel euthanasia is the only way out when they are abandoned by their families.

-In Gyan Kaur case Supreme Court held that both euthanasia and assisted suicide are not lawful in India.
+In the Gyan Kaur case, the Supreme Court held that both euthanasia and assisted suicide are not lawful in India.
 The Court confusingly stated-

 1) The right to life under Article 21 of the Constitution does not include the right to die.
 The court held that Article 21 is a provision guaranteeing protection of life and personal liberty and by no stretch of imagination can extinction of life be read into it.

 2) The right to live with dignity does include the right to die with dignity